Kenny Arthur: International career

 Arthur received a late call-up to the Scotland national team alongside Maurice Ross of Rangers in April 2003 for a friendly against Austria after an injury forced Rab Douglas and Paul Lambert to withdraw, but he didn't feature.

 He was capped for the Scotland B team against the Northern Ireland B team at Firhill, coming on as a substitute.

 Personal life

-In January 2008, Arthur launched KA Goalkeeping, a website which sells Arthur's own brand of goalkeeper gloves.
-Arthur's gloves are worn by fellow keepers such as James McKeown who replaced him at Grimsby, Jonny Tuffey who was his successor at Partick Thistle, Neil Alexander, Matthew Edwards, Joe Lewis, Richard O'Donnell and Sebastian Usai.
+In January 2008, Arthur launched KA Goalkeeping, a website which sold KA goalkeeper gloves.
+As of 2016, KA goalkeeping and The brand Kaliaaer merged to continue as one entity (Kaliaaer) which he is partner.